matt0681/matt0681/README.md

 ___
 ## About Me 👋
 I am a **Current Masters Student in Computer Science and Engineering** at the **University of Notre Dame** 🏰.
-My current interests are in digital humanities and human-computer interaction.
+My current interests are in data-science, digital humanities, and human-computer interaction.

 ___
 ## Education 🎓